-In this tutorial we will show you how to install Mod_Security on CentOS 7.
-For those of you who didn’t know, ModSecurity is an open source, cross platform web application firewall (WAF) developed by Trustwave’s SpiderLabs.
-It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
+In this tutorial, we will show you how to install Mod_Security Apache on CentOS 7.
+For those of you who didn’t know, ModSecurity is an open-source, cross-platform web application firewall (WAF) developed by Trustwave’s SpiderLabs.
+It has a robust event-based programming language that provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging, and real-time analysis.

 Install Mod_Security Apache on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum -y update

 Step 2.
 Installing Mod_Security Apache on CentOS